Hans Fischer Fellowship

-- a time plan regarding the candidate’s projected periods of stay at TUM,
+- a time plan regarding the nominee’s projected periods of stay at TUM,

 - an outline for an international, ideally interdisciplinary workshop/colloquium, to be organized during the active Fellowship period,

 - Proposed Fellows have to have completed their doctorate within the last 12 years (allowance can be made for special circumstances like parental leave).
-Hans Fischer Fellows have to provide proof of employment at their home institution for the duration of the Fellowship.
+Candidates may be asked to provide evidence of employment at their home institute for the duration of the Fellowship.